 - Use a good quality sea salt mix.
 (Be careful when choosing carbon too, as this can introduce unwanted elements as well).

 - Add natural algae eating critters.
-Various forms of green, brown and red algae can provide browsing food for many types fish and inverts, and many macroalgae species are actually cultivated in the aquarium for this purpose.
-There are a lot of marine inhabitants that depend on algae as a major part of their diets.
+Various forms of green, brown and red algae can provide browsing food for many types fish and invertebrates, and many macroalgae species are actually cultivated in the aquarium for this purpose.
+There are many marine inhabitants that depend on algae as a major part of their diet.
 Tangs and Surgeonfishes of the Zebrasoma & Ctenochaetus species, and most Angelfishes are prime examples.

-Did You Know: Copper sulfate was originally used in ponds and tanks for algae control, and it was a secondary discovery that it also helped control parasites on fish.
-If you have ever treated a fish-only tank (no LR, corals or inverts) with copper, you may have noticed you didn't have an algae problem.
+Did You Know: Copper sulfate was originally used in ponds and aquariums for algae control, and it was a secondary discovery that it also helped control parasites on fish.
+If you have ever treated a fish-only tank (no live rock, corals or invertebrates) with copper, you may have noticed you didn't have an algae problem.